The Pain Body Is Like Being Possessed By A Negative Entity

 How long the feeding time lasts for any particular person varies significantly from person to person; it could be a brief one, an hour, or two; some have a feeding time of several weeks, even months.

-That is extreme, and in very severe cases, some have almost no dormant stage, continuously feeding and active.
+That is extreme, and in very severe cases, some have almost no dormant stage, remaining continuously active and feeding.

-But that’s rarer, but you sometimes meet people, and the pain-body is looking at you through their eyes, and they are waiting for an excuse to have more, and they want you to give them a painful reaction.
+But that’s rarer.
+You sometimes meet people, and the pain-body is looking at you through their eyes, and they are waiting for an excuse to have more, and they want you to give them a painful reaction.

 They want you to be angry with them; they want you to attack them.